csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 				1. Nodejs is also based on javascript, which having similar syntax with frontend
 				2. Nodejs's runtime is faster than flask
-				3. Nodejs is more easily scalable network applications For database, we have different oppinions on what stack to use.
+				3. Nodejs is more easily scalable network applications For database, we have different opinions on what stack to use.
 Some people want to choose flask and mysql, others prefer nodejs and mangodb. pros of mysql:
 				1. all of us have expereince using sql